ISO 15189 QUALITY MANAGEMENT SYSTEMS FOR MEDICAL LABORATORIES

 Working with your ISO 15189 consultant - the QFactorial approach

 At QFactorial we have a very simple approach to ISO projects, regardless of the size or type of client, the maturity of your QMS or the complexity of your systems and processes.
 We use our unique Q!Diagnostic method to generate a detailed and specific Quality Roadmap.
-This will be our guide through the collaborative design, development and implementation of your new or revised quality management system.
+We start by carrying out a gap assessment from which we create an action plan.
+During this process we gather information to write your quality manual and lead you through the ISO accreditation project in the most pragmatic way.
+This work will feed into the next phase: the collaborative design, development and implementation of your new or revised quality management system (QMS).
+If you are looking for an experienced ISO15189 consultant in Basingstoke, Hampshire, London, the South of England or UK generally, look no further than QFactorial.

 Stage 1 ISO accreditation – passing the desktop audit